 If the ALR membership is dynamic, the following provisions are in effect:

-Any ALR consisting entirely of residential sites will be considered eligible for assignment to a Baseline methodology, and will retain that designation so long as any sites added to the ALR are residential.
+Any ALR consisting entirely of residential sites will be considered eligible for assignment to a Baseline methodology and will retain that designation so long as any sites added to the ALR are residential.

 An ALR consisting of commercial and industrial sites and also subject to migration will be subject to baseline review by ERCOT any time a site is added.
 This review provision may be waived by ERCOT if ERCOT, in consultation with the QSE, determines that the added sites meet a uniformity test consistent with the existing sites in the ALR.
 To avoid ongoing baseline reviews, the ALR should be composed of Loads with similar Load shapes and, depending on the size of the Aggregation, Load magnitude.
 Uniformity (a.k.a. homogeneity) enables scalable growth, statistical sampling consistent with industry standard Load research practices, and acceptable migration management.
 ERCOT may revoke an ALR’s Non-Spin qualification if ERCOT determines that the composition of the ALR fails to meet a uniformity standard consistent with good utility practice.